dbcli/pgcli.com/content/pages/named_queries.md

 \ns user_by_name select * from users where name = '$1'
 ```

-When you call a favorite query with parameters, just add the parameters after
+When you call a named query with parameters, just add the parameters after
 the query's name.
 You can put quotes around arguments that include spaces.

 ```